 There is more to this journey than refrigerated transportation; freshness & superior quality starts with the catch method, continues with the fishermen, & finishes with the fishmonger.
 A break anywhere in this chain can result in less than quality seafood.
 Since our inception in 1991, Browne Trading has been recognized for its top quality, pristine seafood.
 Our success has been based not just upon sourcing from best practice fisheries with consistency, but also upon our ability to select & handle our fish with the highest level of expertise prior to sale.

 Catch Methods Can Impact Quality

 Commercial fishing utilizes a multitude of different catch methods for wild fisheries.
-The type of gear used is chosen based upon a multitude of factors – type of fish desired (and where it lives in the water column), the capacity of catch desired (ie. small dayboats can hold only so many fish, versus industrial “factory” vessels), and the fishing area (deep ocean versus inshore fishery) – are some of the major considerations.
-While there are literally hundreds of catch methods known to man, the principle modern methods utilize either nets (trawls, seines, and gillnets are the most common) or hooks (hand lines, trolls, jigs and longlines).
-Other methods such as dredging and pots/traps are methods primarily used for live shellfish capture.
+The type of gear used is chosen based on a multitude of factors – type of fish desired (& where it lives in the water column), the capacity of catch desired (ie. small day boats can hold only so many fish, versus industrial “factory” vessels), & the fishing area (deep ocean versus inshore fishery) – are some of the major considerations.
+While there are literally hundreds of catch methods known to man, the principle modern methods utilize either net (trawls, seines, & gillnets are the most common) or hooks (hand lines, trolls, jigs & long lines).
+Other methods such as dredging & pots/traps are methods primarily used for live shellfish capture.
 To learn more about catch methods, visit Monterey Bay Aquarium Seafood Watch which has some very useful graphic explanations.